rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 ## Non-Goals/Future Work

 * Increase flexibility at configuring RabbitMQ.
-We have already addressed this problem with the work on [rabbitmq conf] (https://github.com/pivotal/rabbitmq-for-kubernetes/pull/91) and [enabled plugins](https://github.com/pivotal/rabbitmq-for-kubernetes/pull/87).
+We have already addressed this problem with the work on [rabbitmq conf](https://github.com/pivotal/rabbitmq-for-kubernetes/pull/91) and [enabled plugins](https://github.com/pivotal/rabbitmq-for-kubernetes/pull/87).
 In the future, we may add support for advanced configuration file.
 However that is out of scope for this KEP.
-* To provide detailed guidelines on how to configure each spec property.
-We are assuming that users who choose to configure the StatefulSet and ingress Service overwrite know their specific use cases, and how to use kubernetes.
+* To provide detailed guidelines on how to configure each property.
+I assume that users who choose to configure the StatefulSet and ingress Service overwrite know their specific use cases, and how to use kubernetes.

 ## Proposal

 This proposal adds the ability to overwrite statefulSet and ingress service template directly through the CRD spec.
 Our operator creates 9 kubernetes child recourses directly for each `RabbitmqCluster`: ingress Service, headless Service, StatefulSet, ConfigMap, erlang cookie secret, admin secret, rbac role, role binding, service account.
-Among these resources, we allow users to partially configure the StatefulSet, the ingress Service, and the pods that StatefulSet creates (look at manifest example below for all configurations we allow through the `RabbitmqCluster` spec).
+Among these resources, we allow users to partially configure the StatefulSet, the ingress Service, and the pods that StatefulSet creates.
 The proposal focuses on 2 child recourses: ingress Service and StatefulSet to increase configurability, since there is no obvious use case for now that involves configuring any of the other child resources.
+We can add overwrites for other resources when we see fit in the future.

 A brief summary of the proposed plan:
 * Add an overwrite section to CRD spec which supports statefulSetOverwrite and ingressServiceOverwrite
-* All existing fields are kept and users can configure rabbitmq CRD as before
+* All existing CRD properties are kept and users can configure rabbitmq CRD through top level properties as before
-* When the same property is configured at the top level and the overwrite level at the same time, overwrite value wins
+* When the same property is configured at the top level and the overwrite level , overwrite value wins

 ```go
 type RabbitmqCluster struct {